Ransomware Attack Offers HTM Professionals an Opportunity to Shine

 How so?
 By stepping up and working with other departments—especially those in information technology (IT)—to develop smart practices and policies before a problem erupts, and to work seamlessly as a team when they do.
 One key component is something that is very familiar to most HTM professionals: maintaining a thorough inventory of medical devices.

-“Every hospital should maintain an accurate cybersecurity inventory of networked medical devices that provides sufficient detail to assess risk when a new vulnerability arises,” said Kevin Fu, CEO and chief scientist of Virta Labs, Inc., and director of the Archimedes Center for Medical Device Security in Ann Arbor, MI.
+“Every hospital should maintain an accurate cybersecurity inventory of networked medical devices that provides sufficient detail to assess risk when a new vulnerability arises,” said Kevin Fu, chief scientist of Virta Labs, Inc., and director of the Archimedes Center for Medical Device Security in Ann Arbor, MI.
 “What version of what software and firmware runs everywhere?
 What about shadow IT?
 The bad guys know the vulnerabilities of devices on clinical networks better than the good guys at the hospitals.
 That’s not fair, and the only way forward is via a solid inventory.
 You can’t protect what you don’t know you have.”

 Axel Wirth, a distinguished technical architect with Symantec Corporation and a cybersecurity columnist for AAMI’s journal BI&T, counseled collaboration and teamwork.